fevish/embark/index.md

       <div class="testimonial">

         <blockquote class="mb-5">
-          <p>&ldquo;..I’ve worked with Tuomas on several projects over the past two years,
+          <p>&ldquo;...I’ve worked with Tuomas on several projects over the past two years,
             and he is always a pleasure to work with.
 He is skilled, quick and dedicated to his craft.&rdquo;</p>
         </blockquote>